tpwalke2/CsvSandbox/README.md

 The parser understands strings that are surrounded by double-quotes ("), but will strip off the double-quotes when populating the field value.

-Although this project focuses on CSV, the 'C' can be changed to any separator via an optional `Settings` object.
+Although this project focuses on CSV, the default comma separator can be changed to any separator via an optional `Settings` object.

 The `TrimWhitespace` settings flag tells the parser to remove whitespace around field values.